-- 1.1 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 215 Forensic Accounting Services (the Standard), which is effective for Engagements or Assignments commencing on or after 1 April 2014.
-Earlier adoption of this Standard is permitted. - 1.2 APES 215 sets the standards for Members in the provision of quality and ethical Forensic Accounting Services.
+- 1.1 The primary objectives of APES 215 Forensic Accounting Services are to specify a Member's professional and ethical responsibilities when the Member provides Forensic Accounting Services in respect of: - fundamental responsibilities; - the types of Forensic Accounting Services that can be provided to a Client or Employer; - applicable Independence requirements; - relationships and the provision of other Professional Activities that create threats or conflicts of interest with respect to the Member's ability to comply with the fundamental principles; - mandating the obligations of a Member who provides an Expert Witness Service and the required disclosures in the Member's Report; and - applicable quality control and documentation obligations. - 1.42 Accounting Professional & Ethical Standards Board Limited (APESB) issues APES 215 Forensic Accounting Services (the Standard), which is effective for Engagements or Assignments commencing on or after 1 April 2014 2016 and supersedes APES 215 issued in December 2013.
+Earlier adoption of this Standard is permitted. - 1.23 APES 215 sets the standards for Members in the provision of quality and ethical Forensic Accounting Services.
 The mandatory requirements of this Standard are in bold-type (black lettering), preceded or followed by discussion or explanations in normal type (grey lettering).
-APES 215 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.3 Members in Australia shall follow the mandatory requirements of APES 215 when they provide Forensic Accounting Services. - 1.4 Members outside of Australia shall follow the mandatory requirements of APES 215 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.5 Where a Professional Activity which, when it commenced was not a Forensic Accounting Service, later becomes such a service, the Member shall comply with the requirements of this Standard from that time onwards. - 1.6 Where a Member is undertaking a Forensic Accounting Service, other than an Expert Witness Service, which later becomes an Expert Witness Service, the Member shall comply with the requirements of section 5 of this Standard from that time onwards. - 1.7 Members shall be familiar with relevant Professional Standards and guidance notes when providing Forensic Accounting Services.
-All Members shall comply with the fundamental principles outlined in the Code. - 1.8 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.9 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.10 In applying the requirements outlined in APES 215, Members should be guided not merely by the words but also by the spirit of the Standard and the Code.
+APES 215 should be read in conjunction with other professional duties of Members, and any legal obligations that may apply. - 1.34 Members in Australia shall follow the mandatory requirements of APES 215 when they provide Forensic Accounting Services. - 1.45 Members outside of Australia shall follow the mandatory requirements of APES 215 to the extent to which they are not prevented from so doing by specific requirements of local laws and/or regulations. - 1.56 Where a Professional Activity which, when it commenced was not a Forensic Accounting Service, later becomes such a service, the Member shall comply with the requirements of this Standard from that time onwards. - 1.67 Where a Member is undertaking a Forensic Accounting Service, other than an Expert Witness Service, which later becomes an Expert Witness Service, the Member shall comply with the requirements of section 5 of this Standard from that time onwards. - 1.78 Members shall be familiar with relevant Professional Standards and guidance notes when providing Forensic Accounting Services.
+All Members shall comply with the fundamental principles outlined in the Code. - 1.89 The Standard is not intended to detract from any responsibilities which may be imposed by law or regulation. - 1.910 All references to Professional Standards, guidance notes and legislation are references to those provisions as amended from time to time. - 1.4011 In applying the requirements outlined in APES 215, Members should be guided not merely by the words but also by the spirit of the Standard and the Code.